 The doorway in the south of the room opened on the large space at the back of the manor that was the opposite end to the entry hall.
-A large table scarred with years of use and misuse stood there.
+A large table scarred with years of misuse stood there.
 Five chairs in disrepair were arranged haphazardly around, but the dominant feature was the eastern curve of wall that housed four lofty stained-glass windows rising from floor to fifteen-foot ceiling.
 The windows looked out on the ocean, but the intricacy of the stained-glass combined with the dust of decades obscured any view.

-Each great, grotesque panel depicted a different monstrosity rendered in angular mosaic of chromatic silica.
+Each great, grotesque panel depicted a different monstrosity rendered in angular mosaic.
 The stylization was such that the menacing creatures appeared to emerge from a seven-sided box.
 One showed a gnarled tree with twisted and gruesome burls like a face distorted in anger.
 In another an immense bird took flight against a sky of blue and gold.
 The third window showed a blending of beast and humanoid, a thing with the lower body of a prowling lion and the naked torso and head of a woman, beautiful, snarling, and terrible.
-The last window image was a mighty cephalopod spearing watery depths, tentacles adrift, red eyes gleaming like volcanic vents on the ocean floor.
+The last window was a mighty cephalopod spearing watery depths, tentacles adrift, red eyes gleaming like volcanic vents on the ocean floor.
 The muted, overcast light filtered through the stained-glass windows scattered in blotches of vaporous, emetic color on the parlor floor.

 From inside the house the party could not see that the congregation of ravens outside had grown larger still.
 Their numbers now lined the roof, now filled larch and birch to capacity, and had begun settling on the ruined planks of the outbuildings.
 Their beaks gaped, their eyes darted, their feathers rustled in a breeze that rose like a poisonous exhalation from the very foundation rock itself.